xmtp/xmtp-dot-org/blog/journey-to-decentralization.md

      - Implement fee pooling and rewards distribution.
      - Implement refundable fees.

-   - **Phase 4: Token and public mainnet**
+   - **Phase 4: Public mainnet**

-     This phase is taking all of the testing from the previous phases and flipping the switch to make it public in prod for the world, including the XMTP token.
+     This phase is taking all of the testing from the previous phases and flipping the switch to make it public in prod for the world.

      - Release the public mainnet.